MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/README.md

 ## Target group

 This course is targeted to PhD students from the Doctoral Programme in Microbiology and Biotechnology (MBDP).
-Also other interested in microbial metagenomics are welcome.
+Also other PhD students interested in microbial metagenomics are welcome if space allows.

 ## Learning outcomes